-Section 2, which allows DPH to create an advisory committee on matters related to federal Centers for Disease Control and Prevention and Food and Drug Administration recommendations, results in no fiscal impact.
+Section 2, which allows the Department of Public Health (DPH) to create an advisory committee on matters related to federal Centers for Disease Control and Prevention and Food and Drug Administration recommendations, results in no fiscal impact.
 DPH has sufficient expertise to assist the committee in its work.